3pm-on-github/snorplang/README.md

 # snorplang is discontinued
-due to copyright infrigement of the word "snorp" but its gonna be replaced with slungilang
+due to copyright infrigement of the word "snorp"<br>
+but its gonna be replaced with slungilang
 # snorplang v0.0.01A